Tomson909/Customer-Personality-Analysis/README.md

 ### Target

 Clustering analysis to summarize customer segments.
+#### Clustering Method
+- Since human behavior is not discret but continous, it makes sense to use **density-based clustering** methods.
+Also behaviors can overlap.
+Someone who likes the one think may also like the other thing.
+- Maybe **hierarchical clustering** can be used.
+But this requires a sufficient amount and or resolution of the data.
+- **Graph-based** methods probably dont find a good application here.